azat-co/aws-intermediate/labs/1-hello-world-aws-cli.md

 aws ec2 terminate-instances --instance-ids i-0ca91f9842b88d206
 ```

+Wait a little bit, then check the page again.
+The page should be unaccessible.
+Run `describe-instances` to check the instance again.
+It should have `State`  with `Code` 32 and `Name` is `shutting-down`.

+AWS doens't remove instances immediately.
+The process is asynchronous and takes a few minutes.

 # Script

 You can run the commands shown before one by one manually or create a shell script which automates the whole process (recommended).
 To run a shell script which I put in `code/provision-hello-world.sh`, you just need to execute: